The party was already in full swing; I was going to be late. Not fashionably late, just late.

 Does it all sound a bit abstract and confusing so far?
 Let me share some examples to give you a real taste of what is possible.

 Let’s say that every day you receive a CSV file with an updated price list.
-Normally you would open the CSV, copy the relevant columns into your spreadsheet then use a lot of LEFT and RIGHT formulas to split some text fields, finally, you use a PivotTable to present the information in the right format.
+Normally you would open the CSV, copy the relevant columns into your spreadsheet then use a lot of LEFT and RIGHT formulas to split some text fields, finally, you use a PivotTable to present the information in the correct format.

-Or how about this scenario, each month you receive 30 Excel workbooks from different divisions of the business, all the workbooks are in the same format.
+Each month you receive 30 Excel workbooks from different divisions of the business, all the workbooks are in the same format.
 You open each spreadsheet and copy the data into a master spreadsheet to consolidate into a master report.

 Your business has just acquired a new company.
 As is often the case, their software system is different to the rest of the company.
 Management currently has no intention of changing IT systems.
 Your job is to create a summarized sales dashboard for the whole company each week.
 Sounds like it could be a lot of work.

-What is the difference between Power Query and Get & Transform
+What is the difference between Power Query and Get & Transform?